mboehmic/whmcs-piwik-analytics/README.md

 Use at your own risk ;-)

 ## Improvements / Feedback
 Feel free to improve the addon.
 If you have any suggestions for improvement, please let me know.
+If you like the addon we'd appreciate your feedback as well.